top of page

 Overview of municipal offers with bulky waste stamps:

-Zurich: There are no bulky waste vignettes for Zurich , but there are urban cargo trams and waste disposal services.
+• Zurich: There are no bulky waste vignettes for Zurich , but there are mobile recycling hubs and waste disposal services.

 Depending on the size and weight, a mattress requires a different number of these stickers.
 On designated disposal days, you can then place your mattress visibly at the curb, and it will be picked up by the local waste disposal service and disposed of in the waste incineration plant.

-Exchange transaction for new purchases (subject to charge)
+1. Exchange transaction for new purchases (charges apply)

 If you're buying a new mattress, you can ask the furniture store or retailer if they can take away your old mattress.
 In most cases, this service is offered for a small additional fee.
 The old mattresses will then be disposed of by the furniture store or retailer as bulky waste and incinerated.